Razkand

-Razkand (رزكند; also known as Razkand-e Ţalābar) is a village in Kalashtar Rural District, in the Central District of Rudbar County, Gilan Province, Iran.
-At the 2006 census, its population was 36, in 10 families.
+Razkand (رزكند) (Note: Also known as Razkand-e Ţalābar) is a village in Kalashtar Rural District of the Central District in Rudbar County, Gilan province, Iran.
+It is a suburb of Rudbar city.

-In 2016, Razkand had less than 4 households and its population was not recorded.
+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 36 in 10 households.
+The following censuses in 2011 and 2016 counted a population below the reporting threshold.